-In this review, we’ll take a detailed look at everything the Pro 2000 has to offer.
-I’ll also offer my 2 cents on where I think it falls a little short.
+In this review, we’ll take a detailed look at everything the Pro 2000 has to offer – and I’ll also offer my 2 cents on where I think it falls a little short.

 I have absolutely no figures to back this up, but if I had to guess, I’d say their statements are probably pretty accurate.

-ProForm has been in the home fitness game for over 30 years.
-In that time, they’ve earned a stellar reputation for producing awesome equipment.
+ProForm has been in the home fitness game for over 30 years and in that time, they’ve earned a stellar reputation for producing awesome equipment.

 Although all of their equipment is celebrated, I think it’s their treadmills that really put them on the map.

-The Pro 2000 is the entry level treadmill in their Pro series and will cost ya roughly $1,400.
+The Pro 2000 is the entry level treadmill in their Pro series and will cost ya roughly $1,500, give or take.